RedPitaya/Documentation/developerGuide/hardware/125-14/top.rst

 Certificates
 ************

-Besides the functional testing Red Pitaya passed the safety and electromagnetic compatibility (EMC) tests at an external `testing and certification institute <http://www.siq.si/?L=3>`_.
+Besides the functional testing, Red Pitaya passed the safety and electromagnetic compatibility (EMC) tests at an external |testing and certification institute|.

+.. |testing and certification institute| raw:: html

+    <a href="http://www.siq.si/?L=3" target="_blank">testing and certification institute</a>

 .. toctree::
    :maxdepth: 6